camptocamp/devops-stack-module-application/README.md

 A [DevOps Stack](https://devops-stack.io) module to deploy a simple Application in Argo CD.

-The module creates an Argo CD AppProject using the name given on instanciation and then creates an Argo CD Application using the chart that is inside the path for the Git repository that is declared.
+The module creates an Argo CD AppProject using the name given on declaration and then creates an Argo CD Application using the chart that is inside the path for the Git repository that is declared.

 Inside that folder, the module expects an Helm chart with a folder structure similar to the following (as is standard practice):